Randall Baum (Chair)

 Bev is actively involved in healthcare initiatives locally and at the state, national and international levels.
 Bev has served on the boards of the National Hospice Work Group, the Innovations Group, and the National Cancer Prevention Fund.
 She was a member of the Denver Chamber Metro Economic Development Council and Health Care Committee and served on statewide payment reform and end-of-life policy groups.
 Bev is a member of the Women’s Forum of Colorado, and is actively involved in raising funds for women’s empowerment and palliative care in Africa.

-Tamara K. Vincelette (Assistant Vice Chair)
+Tamara K. Vincelette (Vice Chair)